AvtsVivek/LearnVsExt/src/tasks/432000-TaggerInTextModel/ReadMe.md

 var classifierAggregatorService = componentModel.GetService<IClassifierAggregatorService>();
 ```

 10. Now that we have adapter, we can get the wpfTextView from the vsTextView.
-See 402800-WpfTextViewIntro.
+See 431800-WpfTextViewIntro.
 IWpfTextView belongs to [Text View Subsystem](https://learn.microsoft.com/en-us/visualstudio/extensibility/inside-the-editor#text-view-subsystem).

 ```cs
 var wpfTextView = vsEditorAdaptersFactoryService.GetWpfTextView(vsTextView);
 ```

 11. Now what we need to get into is [Text Model Subsystem](https://learn.microsoft.com/en-us/visualstudio/extensibility/inside-the-editor#text-model-subsystem).
 The text buffer is what we need now.
 We will get the classifier from the text buffer.
 The tagger needs classifier.
-We need to exlore more about classifiers.
+We need to explore more about classifiers.

 ```cs
 var classifier = classifierAggregatorService.GetClassifier(wpfTextView.TextBuffer);